HowTo: Raspberry Pi – Evaluate MPR121 touch sensor via I2C and Node Red

 A confirmation of the activation is then displayed again.

-Now you can exit the menu by selecting
+Now you can exit the menu by clicking on

 • finish

-Activate the I2C bus of the Raspberry Pi via the graphical interface
+Activate I2C bus of the Raspberry Pi via the graphical interface

-To activate the I2C bus via the graphical user interface, you must first click on the Raspberry Pi icon in the upper left corner.
+To enable the I2C bus via the graphical user interface, you must first click on the Raspberry Pi icon in the upper left corner.

 • Raspberry Pi configuration